waynepallen/core/doc/development-guides/OCB-DesignInfo.md

 ### Role Flags: ###

-Right now, roles have 4 flags that the Crowbar framework knows how to
+Right now, roles have 4 flags that the OpenCrowbar framework knows how to
 handle:

 1. Discovery, which means that this role will be automatically bound